Paintersrp/example/README.md

 - Dynamic and highly customizable React framework for building modern websites
 - RESTful API backend powered by Django and DRF for managing content and data
-- User authentication and authorization with Django's built-in User model and DRF's Token Authentication
+- User authentication and authorization with Custom Built user models and Token Authentication system
-- CMS for managing and organizing your website's content
+- CMS for managing and organizing a website's content
 - Modular design for easy customization and extension
 - Supports server-side rendering for improved performance and SEO
-- Responsive UI design using CSS and Material UI
+- Responsive UX design using CSS and Material UI

 ## Prerequisites